Tutorial 29. Buffering and storing audio

 break;

-When pad 0 is pressed, we set record_index
+When pad 0 is pressed, we set record_index to the start

 of the buffer and enable recording.
 When it is released, we stop